-In HOP the observation array is searched for radiance data.
-The CCMA ODB (after screening) contains only those data to be used by the analysis.
-A list of existing channel numbers for each report is constructed.
-Model radiances for exactly those channels are then requested from the RT-code, via the interface RADTR.
-The routine RADTR checks that the input model profile is within the valid range of the transmittance regression.
-It packets the profiles into chunks of work of the appropriate maximum size for the RT-code (currently 8).
+In either case, the routine HOP constructs a list of requested channel numbers for each report from the observation array, and only model radiances for exactly those channels are then requested from the RT-code.
+The routines RADTR or RADTR\ML packets the profiles into chunks of work of an appropriate maximum size for the RT-code (currently set to 8 in SATRAD/MODULE/mod\cparam.F90).
 The RT packet size has been communicated to IFS in the call to RTSETUP.
 The output is radiances for the channels requested.

 The tangent linear HOPTL and the adjoint HOPAD follow the same pattern as HOP.
-In both the TL and the adjoint \dot{T} and \dot{q} have to be recomputed before the actual tangent linear and adjoint computations can start.
-The pointers to the radiance data in observation array are obtained just as it was done in the direct code.
+In both the TL and the adjoint $\dot{T}$ and $\dot{q}$ have to be recomputed before the actual tangent linear and adjoint computations can start.
+The pointers to the radiance data in the observation array are obtained just as it was done in the direct code.

-(c) Skin-temperature 'sink-variable' at satellite FOVs
+(d) Skin-temperature 'sink-variable' at satellite FOVs

 In the case of 1C, or 'raw' radiance data, as used since May 1999 (McNally et al., 1999) surface skin temperature is retrieved by 3D/4D-Var at each field of view, if the switch LTOVSCV is on (default is on), in namelist NAMVAR.
 This is done for all infrared and microwave satellite sensors and instruments.
-The handling of the SST retrieval at the radiance FOVs is performed in the routine HRADP/HRADPAD, called from HOP/HOPTL/HOPAD.
-The background SST is provided by the model trajectory integration, and a background error of 1K/5K is assigned over sea/land, respectively (stored in TOVSCVER, module YOMTVRAD).
+The handling of the SST retrieval at the radiance FOVs is performed in the routine HRADP/HRADPTL/HRADPAD, called from HOP/HOPTL/HOPAD.
+The background SST is provided by the model trajectory integration, and a background error of 1 K/5 K is assigned over sea/land, respectively (stored in TOVSCVER, module YOMTVRAD).
 The gradient with respect to SST obtained from RTTOV is temporarily stored in the TOVSCVX array and later transferred to its location in the distributed control vector (Chapter 2).
 The next iteration of the minimisation provides updated SST increments (also stored in TOVSCVX) that are used by RTTOVTL in subsequent iterations.
 The outer-loop iterations result in a new linearisation state SST, stored in TOVSCVX5.
 All the SST-related information at FOV locations that needs to be passed between job-steps, reside in the ODB, in the satellite predictors table.
 This approach has been adopted for CO2 retrieval at AIRS FOVs (Engelen et al., 2004).